The Chart for Peloton Interactive Inc. (PTON) Is Flashing Mixed Signals

 Stifel gave a rating of “Buy” to PTON, setting the target price at $120 in the report published on September 11th of the current year.

-After a stumble in the market that brought PTON to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.44% of gains for the given period.
+After a stumble in the market that brought PTON to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.90% of loss for the given period.

 Insider Trading

-Draft Howard C., the Director of Peloton Interactive Inc., sale 5,000 shares at $82.99 during a trade that took place back on Sep 17, which means that Draft Howard C. is holding 158,695 shares at $414,957 based on the most recent closing price.
+Garavaglia Mariana, the Chief Bus.
+Operations Officer of Peloton Interactive Inc., sale 4,688 shares at $97.09 during a trade that took place back on Sep 28, which means that Garavaglia Mariana is holding 1,101 shares at $455,165 based on the most recent closing price.

 Stock Fundamentals for PTON